-HIAD C I I HMRC registered scheme Annual and lifetime limits apply Typical features: Policies only open to individuals between the ages 55 - 75, and people who have already accrued by a pension fund The level of income which may be 'drawn down' is subject to limits set by the Government Contributions cap set by pensions legislation and monitored by scheme administrator Transfers are only possible to another regulated entity Long term policy, usually up to 40 years No surrender value HMRC registered scheme Annual and lifetime limits apply Long term policy, usually up to 40 years No surrender value.
+12 Executive Pension Plans ("EPPs") (excludes CIMPs & COMPs - see Minimal Risk section) Typical features: Contributions from company to tax exempt fund, normally Established by company directors for their benefit Single premium payments permitted Long term policy, usually up to 40 years No surrender value.
 HMRC registered scheme.
 Transfers are possible, but only to another registered scheme.
 Annual and lifetime limits apply.
+13 Small Self Administered Schemes ("SSASs") Small limited companies where directors are the main shareholders Flexibility of investment options Able to be used to raise loan capital Long term policy, usually up to 40 years No surrender value.
+HMRC registered scheme.
+Transfers are possible, but only to another registered scheme.
+Annual and lifetime limits apply.me Pension provider is usually the trustee 14 Immediate Vesting Personal Pension ("IVPP").
+Purchased for purposes other than pursuing an open market annuity option.
 Policies only open to individuals between the ages of 50 and 75.
 Purchase not based on a transfer from another pension scheme.
-Annuity usually purchased with one one-off payment.
-No return of cash lump sum at end of the term selected or when customer dies Once annuity purchased, purchaser cannot alter the arrangements or cash it in.
+Annuity usually purchased with one one-off payment to provide income for life.
+15 Purchased Life Annuity ("PLA") Hancock Annuity No return of cash lump sum at end of the term selected or when customer dies Once annuity purchased, purchaser cannot alter the arrangements or cash it in.

-7.37 As can be seen, the majority of intermediate risk level products are found in the pensions category, which reflects the restricted access to funds in a pension arrangement; pensions cannot be encashed and payments out are limited to tax free cash lump sums (for example, up to 25% of the fund for stakeholder and personal pensions) and regular income.
+7.41 As can be seen, the majority of intermediate risk level products are found in the pensions category, which reflects the restricted access to funds in a pension arrangement; pensions cannot be encashed and payments out are limited to tax free cash lump sums (for example, up to 25% of the fund for stakeholder and personal pensions) and regular income.
 In addition, some schemes will have an independent pensioner trustee who polices the running of the scheme on behalf of HMRC.